 The European Union and Singapore share many common economic interests and their trade and investment relationship continues to go from strength to strength.
-Singapore is also a key partner of the EU in the dynamic and fast-growing ASEAN region.
-Despite the difficult economic conjuncture in Europe, 2012 has been a good year for EU-Singapore trade with bilateral merchandise trade growing by more than 12% and reaching a record €51.8 billion.
+Singapore is a key partner for the EU in the dynamic and fast-growing ASEAN region.
+As well as being a major partner in trade in goods, the EU continues to be Singapore’s largest trading partner in services and the most significant source of Foreign Direct Investment (FDI) for Singapore.

-Trade in goods
+Trade in Goods

-During recent years, the EU has become one of Singapore’s most important merchandise trading partners.
-According to the latest data, trade in goods in 2012 amounted to €51.8 billion an increase of 12% from 2011 results.
-In 2012 the EU recorded a trade surplus of 8.8 billion Euros.
-The EU represents 9.4% of Singapore's exports and 12.3% of the City-State's imports.
-These figures rank the EU as Singapore's second largest trading partner behind Malaysia, but ahead of China, the USA and all the other ASEAN countries.
-Similarly, Singapore is the EU's 13th largest global trading partner in goods.
-The most traded goods include machinery and transport equipment, chemicals, and miscellaneous manufactured articles.
+In recent years, the EU has become one of Singapore’s most important partners in merchandise trade: bilateral trade in goods grew by one-third between 2009 and 2013.
+According to the latest data, EU-Singapore trade in goods in 2013 amounted to over €46 billion, with the EU recording a trade surplus of €10.9 billion.
+These figures rank the EU as Singapore's third largest merchandise trading partner ahead of the USA and other ASEAN countries.
+Singapore is the EU's 15th largest trading partner in goods, accounting for over a quarter of all the EU's total merchandise trade with the ASEAN region.
+The most traded goods between EU and Singapore include machinery and transport equipment, chemicals, and miscellaneous manufactured articles.

-Trade in services
+Trade in Services

-The EU is Singapore's largest trading partner in services.
-In 2010 (latest available data), EU-Singapore trade in services amounted to €22.6 billion, which represented more than half of the value of merchandise trade.
-Furthermore, Singapore is the EU's 7th largest trading partner in services worldwide.
-The most traded services between the two partners are transport services, business & management services, and royalties.
+The EU is Singapore's largest trading partner in services, while Singapore is the EU's 7th largest trading partner in services.
+In 2012 (latest available data), EU-Singapore trade in services amounted to €28.3 billion, which represented more than half of the value of merchandise trade for the same year.
+The most traded services between the two partners are transport services, business and management services, and intellectual property (royalties).

 Foreign Direct Investment (FDI)

-Trade and investment relations with ASEAN
+Trade and Investment Relations with ASEAN